 Free Digital ID age checks

 One of our founding principles is to make Yoti available to anyone.
-Guided by this, we will be offering Digital ID age checks to businesses, for free.
+Guided by this, we will be offering Digital ID age checks to businesses, for free, when used alongside our other age verification products.
 This is to help companies around the world, of all shapes and sizes, check age in the most privacy-preserving way – without cost being a barrier.

-We’re able to offer these age checks for free, because businesses pay for our other solutions, including right to work, KYC and identity verification checks.
+We’re able to offer these Digital ID age checks for free, because businesses pay for our other solutions, including right to work, KYC and identity verification checks.

 An increasing number of online and offline businesses are already embracing Digital IDs.
-Following today’s announcement, we’re excited to help even more businesses check the age of people in the most privacy-preserving way.
+We’re excited to help even more businesses check the age of people in the most privacy-preserving way.

 If you’d like to find out more about our free Digital ID age checks, please get in touch.